 As long as you’re following these guidelines when creating videos, there’s no doubt that people will be able to learn from what you share with them.

-So go ahead and test out one of these tips on creating a successful how to video today, and let us know if you have any questions along the way!
+So go ahead and test out one of these tips on creating a successful how to video today, and let me know if you have any questions along the way!